Home

 Local

-This park includes the historic Orman House, old slave quarters, Chapman Botanical garden, and is adjacent to the Veterans Memorial Plaza.
+This park features the historic Orman house, old Slave quarters, and the beautiful Chapman Botanical Garden.
+It is also conveniently located adjacent to the Veterans Memorial Plaza,

 Florida Legion Post 106